cuustard/uni/SCC.141.md

 |  15  | [Lecture 15 - Digital Exlusion & Divide](#lecture-15---digital-exclusion--divide)                                                                          | [Digital Exlusion & Divide](/SCC.141.slides/o.exclusionAndDivide.pdf)                             |  ✅   |
 |  15  | [Lecture 16 - Digital Inequalities](#lecture-16---digital-inequalities)                                                                                    | [Digital Inequalities](/SCC.141.slides/p.digitalInequalities.pdf)                                 |  ❌   |

-> **_NOTE:_** The AI Podcasts for all the lectures are produced from the Lecture Slide.
-The structure of my notes may differ to the order of topics discussed in the podcast.
+> **_NOTE:_** The AI Podcasts used for each lecture are produced from that lecture's slides.
+The structure of my notes for each lecture may differ to the order of topics discussed in the podcast.

 ## Lecture 1 - Module Introduction